 Just 30klm shy of completing my 6000klm ride from Brisbane to Tasmania and back in March 2019 I snapped my chain on the freeway.
-I was travelling at 100klm and hour, felt the chain change pitch, slowed down to 80 but obviously not quick enough, next the clutch lever pulled in and the engine locked up and we halted quickly to the side of the road.
+I was travelling at 100klm/hr and felt the chain change pitch, I slowed down to 80 but obviously not quick enough, next the clutch lever pulled in and the engine locked up and we halted quickly to the side of the road.

 Not only was the case smashed, the clutch push rod was also destroyed, the chain smacked it so hard it bent it and snapped it clean off.
 So as I started to source parts I decided that I would convert the GPz1100 to a modern X-ring style 530 performance chain.
 They are lighter, rated for more power and longer life.
 First I would need to source the right sprockets so I looked at JT Sprockets as they have a usable web site and using an online calculator someone sent me a link to, I could calculate ratios and chain lengths.
 Some links to JT Sprockets (https://www.jtsprockets.com/), and to calculate the new chain length (https://www.rbracing-rsr.com/chainlength.html).

 After some calculations, I have come to the conclusion that a JTF517 front sprocket and JTR488 Rear Sprocket should be the closest match.
-By selecting 15T front and 41T rear, I should end up with the factory ratio of 2.733 and be able to fit a 114 link O-ring or X-ring chain.
+By selecting 15T front and 41T rear, I should end up with the factory ratio of 2.733 and be able to fit a 110 link O-ring or X-ring chain.

 Final Drive Ratios